PathmindAI/nativerl/nativerl/python/README.md

 of the old `RLlibHelper`, which generated a file called `rllibtrain.py`.
 This module is more flexible, modular, and extensible and doesn't need any code generation.
-Notably, it comes with a pure Python implementation of the nativerl interface, which allows you to run quick tests without bothering with an elaborated setup.
+Notably, it comes with a pure Python implementation of the `nativerl` interface called `pynativerl`, which allows you to run quick tests without bothering with an elaborated setup.
 Just tweak the RL experiments you care about and start a test.